 - Getting retrospective information about the early development of a child with autism from parents either verbally or by home video analysis.

 - Early differences are seen mainly in social communication behaviour and language development.
-Many children also show difference in non-verbal development, self-regulation behaviour and, some distinct but less discriminant differences, in motor development.
+Many children also show a difference in non-verbal development, self-regulation behaviour and, some distinct but fewer discriminant differences, in motor development.

 - There appears to be three types of onset of autism spectrum disorders:

-- Plateauing of development: this is the most common type of onset; from about 6 months of age the child stops progressing, or shows very marked slowing down of development, in social communication behaviour and language skills.
+- Plateauing of development: this is the most common type of onset; from about 6 to 9 months of age the child stops progressing or shows very marked slowing down of development, in social communication behaviour and language skills.

 - It is very likely that the other early features of development in autism e.g. excessive crying, sleeping problems, feeding problems and unusual movement patterns/motor delay are similar to those seen in other developmental disorders, delays and variations and only become differentiated from such conditions and variations with age.
 Such early variations may indicate a general vulnerability of development, but their specific nature is not apparent till later.